OpenFrame (TmaxSoft)

-OpenFrame is a mainframe rehosting solution developed by TmaxSoft that aims to help customers move existing mainframe assets to the cloud quickly and with minimal risk.
-It replaces legacy CICS/IMS/JES mainframe engines and shifts business applications written in legacy code like COBOL and PL/I to Linux.
-This allows reduced licensing costs compared to the mainframe.

-It also includes a test tool which helps users determine if the migration will preserve functionality without additional adjustments.

-The current version of OpenFrame is 7.0, which was first released in Japan in September, 2015.
-The previous version, OpenFrame 6.0 was released in the U.S. market in 2009.
+OpenFrame is an enterprise-grade mainframe rehosting solution developed by TmaxSoft.
+It aims to minimize changes to the existing business logic of assets in major global mainframe environments such as IBM, Fujitsu, and Hitachi, and to secure flexibility in IT infrastructure and recompiling and migrating mainframe assets to open systems and cloud environments.
+It is characterized by enabling a transition to modern architecture while preserving existing business logic and data.

 Mainframe Migration

 Organizations that run on mainframes tend to have difficulty with costs and agility.
 Rehosting is one approach an organization may take to migrate their mainframe operations to the cloud, with other options including batch-job migration and full re-engineering.
 With the rehosting option, the entire mainframe is emulated on the cloud so that the end-user experience is essentially unchanged.

+History

+Since its initial release in 2005, OpenFrame has expanded its functionality through the expansion of supported platforms and cloud optimization.